1-icenine/Portfolio/SQL/Spotify/README.md

 ## 📌 Overview

 This project uses SQL to explore and analyze a dataset of 600 Spotify tracks.
 It focuses on genre diversity, song popularity, length trends, and album name characteristics.
-It also includes reusable stored procedures for fetching popular tracks and longest songs.
+It also includes reusable stored procedures for fetching popular tracks and the longest songs.

 ## 🧠 Lessons Learned
 - Used `DENSE_RANK()` to identify top songs by genre and filter results cleanly with `WHERE` and `LIMIT` logic.